 Unlike other highly prohibited substances, no one has proven that LSD is physiologically toxic or addictive.
 However, adverse psychological reactions can happen to people predisposed to psychological or psychiatric disorders.

 NOTE: Many first-time microdosers think they had found an easy solution: cut the blotter into 10 or 20 equal pieces (although the piece of paper can be tiny).
 We advise against this.
-It’s unlikely the LSD is evenly distributed over the blotter.
-So, in reality, some of your microdoses will be mini doses and other less than a microdose.
+It’s likely the LSD is unevenly distributed over the blotter.
+As a result, some of your microdoses will be mini doses and other less than a microdose.

 Effects of microdosing LSD

 The threshold level (the amount at which people start to notice a mild psychedelic effect) varies but is usually between 10 and 50 micrograms.
 The (sub-perceptual) effect of a microdose of LSD can last for up to 10 hours, which makes the time of ingestion especially important.
 We recommend to take your LSD microdose before 10:00 AM.
 If you want to have a shorter experience, consider microdosing with magic mushrooms.

 When microdosers describe their experiences with LSD, they often report an increase in creativity, energy, problem-solving capacity, and focus.
 Nonetheless, like with all psychedelics, we believe this is a subjective experience.
 Additionally, LSD is a non-specific amplifier, meaning that, for example, your creativity may emerge when you work with art or music.
 But, if you choose to have a good conversation with a loved one, there might be more emphasis on connection, reflection, or emotions.

 Risks of microdosing LSD